Tokenmaxxing Is What Happens When You Measure Wrong

 Amazon employees are inflating their AI tool usage metrics to satisfy organizational pressure.
 They're calling it "tokenmaxxing."

 The Engineer's Codex has a good breakdown of how this connects to a broader pattern of misaligned incentives around AI adoption in tech companies.
-When the metric is "how many tokens did you consume," people optimize for token consumption.
-Goodhart's Law is undefeated.
+When the metric is "how many tokens did you consume," people optimize for token consumption, not for the work the tokens were supposed to do.

 I wrote about this dynamic in Engineering Org Design in the AI Era two years ago: teams that treat AI tools as optional are making a mistake.
 The teams that made AI the default workflow shipped 2-3x more PRs per sprint.
 I still believe that.
 But there's a critical difference between making AI tools the default and making AI metrics the scoreboard.